Teaching English to Speakers of Other Languages

-Note: This program was designed for students who attend our New Hampshire campus.
+Note: This program is for students who attend our New Hampshire campus.
 If you are a student at Vietnam National University, visit our program page for our Master of Science in Teaching English as a Foreign Language.

 Whether you are ready to take on leadership roles in culturally responsive English education in the US or overseas, the Master of Arts (MA) in Teaching English to Speakers of Other Languages (TESOL) program prepares students for a variety of English education opportunities.
 Designed for working professionals, with evening and online coursework, the MA in TESOL degree combines the latest in inter-culturally informed pedagogies and hands-on practice.

 This master’s degree is designed to provide students with the skills and knowledge necessary to teach English to non-native speakers in a variety of educational contexts, including K-12 and post-secondary education.
-Through studying the latest theories and best practices in second language pedagogy, methodology, curriculum design and assessment students, will be able to plan and deliver effective instruction in English as a Second Language (ESL) in the United States or English as a Foreign Language (EFL) in another country.
+Through studying the latest theories and best practices in second language pedagogy, methodology, curriculum design and assessment students, will be able to plan and deliver effective instruction and program management in English as a Second Language (ESL) in the United States or English as a Foreign Language (EFL) in another country.
+While this online degree does not lead to any form of licensure, you will graduate from SNHU with an understanding of language education theory and methods applicable in a variety of nonprofit, government, and education settings.

 Learn how to: